 - Shortness of breath

-Labored breathing is another symptom that has been associated with deficiency of vitamin B12.
+Labored breathing is another symptom that has been associated with a deficiency of vitamin B12.
 You may find yourself gasping for breath without much exertion which is a result of B12 not being absorbed properly.

 - Forgetfulness and confusion